 2012: Diamond Quality Competition Is Improving the Quality of Synthetic Diamonds

-A recent article in the Gems and Gemology e-brief reported that a 1.05 pear shaped carat G VS1 synthetic diamond was submitted to the Gemological Institute of America lab in New York.
+A recent article in the Gems and Gemology e-brief reported that a 1.05 carat pear shaped diamond G VS1 synthetic diamond was submitted to the Gemological Institute of America lab in New York.
 In addition, Gems and Gemology recently did a story on the pink synthetics produced by Apollo Diamonds in Boston.

 A lot of people were alarmed by the idea that companies are producing larger synthetic diamonds.
 It’s true that synthetic diamonds are improving in quality, and there will probably be more of them on the market.